cdapio/cdap/cdap-docs/developers-manual/source/overview/abstractions.rst

 Data Abstraction
 ----------------

-In CDAP applications, you interact with data through datasets.
+In CDAP applications, you interact with data through *datasets*.
 Datasets provide abstraction through:

 - Abstraction of the actual representation of data in storage.
 You can write your code or queries without having to know where and how your data is stored—be it in HBase, LevelDB or a relational database.